g3n3s1s-a/toc_extra_credit/README.md

 - Testing the correctness of the reduction with multiple test cases.

 ## Why Did You Choose This Work?
 I chose to implement this project because I wanted to improve my understanding of problem reductions, which are crucial in computational complexity.
-I do not remember the question exactly, but I believe the last test in the final was reductions,mapping, and time complexity.
+I do not remember the question exactly, but I believe the last question in the final was reductions, mapping, and time complexity.
 I also do not understand NP-completeness.
 I felt this would help me with problems related to NP-completeness and algorithm design.
 Additionally, the SAT and 3-SAT problems have been difficult for me to grasp, so this project helped solidify my understanding of them.

 ## Files in the Repository
 - `sat_to_3sat.py`: Python script containing the implementation of the SAT to 3-SAT reduction.